These 10 principles have helped us tremendously in building an effective remote work culture.September 1, 2021

 We love Slack for all communication, both private and group conversations.
 You can pin messages, style text to highlight important parts, and easily search for documents and content.
 We have work channels for different teams and projects, as well as fun channels for casual water cooler chit-chats.
 Having informal channels for friendly, off-topic conversations makes for a balanced, healthy work environment.

 Notion and GitHub help us to document our roadmap, tasks and progress.
 We can track the development of tasks, see who’s involved and easily pull up any additional information within the task’s issue.

-Our remote toolkit contains a couple of other tools.
+Our remote tool kit contains a couple of other tools.
 Read our tools for remote teams article to find out which ones we’ve gotten to love.

-During workation, we host activities that bring us closer together.
+We host activities that bring us closer together.
 From blindfolded hikes to collective singing and mixed group dinners.
 Understanding your team members’ personalities and values is powerful, as these learnings can be taken into consideration when collaborating.

 As much as we’d like to, it’s physically hard to give high-fives or back pats to team members when they do something that rocks.
 That’s why we show virtual love—whether that may be via an appreciation message on Slack or by giving a virtual high-five during the monthly reviews on 15Five.
 Our team leaders also share their gratitude during monthly feedback video calls.

 Furthermore, we dedicated several Slack channels to spreading love.
 In #proud-moments, we share encouraging messages and compliments that we receive from our customers.
 In #kudos, team members can show gratitude to each other—because of their help, their accomplishment or just because.

 Sharing the success of your company builds camaraderie.
 Everyone is working together to reach a common goal, communicating openly and trusting each other.

 Make sure to celebrate milestones often and acknowledge the people involved in making this success happen.
 Mutual loyalty and respect are what make employees show up with a smile on their faces every day.